If you’ve never worked with a creative professional before or need to request services from a graphic designer you likely have some questions.

 Like mechanics, designers may have baseline pricing for certain services.
 However, each project is different and requires an individual assessment prior to providing any pricing details or an estimate.
 Again the mechanic reference, he may have set prices for say brakes.
 But there may be other underlying issues that need to be addressed.
 So he cannot give you a estimate till he knows what those may be.

-All too often folks send an obscure inquiry to a designer that reads like this:
+Sending an obscure inquiry that reads like this:

 “hey, I need a new website.
 How much will it cost?”